 While a Living Trust may eliminate the need for probate, the actions required of a trustee are very similar to those required of a Personal Representative especially in states that have inheritance taxes such as Nebraska and Iowa.
 Therefore, although Living Trusts may have other advantages, the “avoidance of probate” may be of little value.

-At Badura & Wintz Law, we will discuss with you reasons why you might or might not want to create an estate plan that is designed to avoid probate, and the relative advantages, costs and requirements of doing so (such possible risks associated with joint tenancy ownership, misunderstanding that can arise after your death from Payable on Death or Transfer on Death designations, or what is involved in currently funding a Living Trust).
+Margaret Badura & Dan Wintz will discuss with you reasons why you might or might not want to create an estate plan that is designed to avoid probate, and the relative advantages, costs and requirements of doing so (such possible risks associated with joint tenancy ownership, misunderstanding that can arise after your death from Payable on Death or Transfer on Death designations, or what is involved in currently funding a Living Trust).
 You will have the information to make your own decisions, and we will help you implement the course you choose.

 Estate And Trust Administration